nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 Warning: in 9.3 this feature has been removed as Elasticsearch implementation was migrated to 5.X.
 A compatibility with X-Pack will be added later.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-21208](https://jira.nuxeo.com/browse/NXP-21208) and [NXP-22042](https://jira.nuxeo.com/browse/NXP-22042)and the [Elasticsearch Shield documentation]({{page version='' space='nxdoc' page='elasticsearch-setup'}}#configuring-access-to-the-cluster-through-elasticsearch-shield-plugin) for more information.
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA tickets [NXP-21208](https://jira.nuxeo.com/browse/NXP-21208) and [NXP-22042](https://jira.nuxeo.com/browse/NXP-22042), and the [Elasticsearch Shield documentation]({{page version='' space='nxdoc' page='elasticsearch-setup'}}#configuring-access-to-the-cluster-through-elasticsearch-shield-plugin) for more information.

 #### Re-indexing Without Downtime {{since '9.3'}}

 Re-indexing the repository can be done with no downtime as new parameters have been added to the index descriptor:

-- manageAlias=true: Nuxeo will manages 2 aliases: one for searching using the name of the contrib (default to "nuxeo"), one for writing with a "-write" suffix ("nuxeo-write"), both aliases will point to the same index ("nuxeo-0000").
-When reindexing the repository a new index is created ("nuxeo-0001") and the write alias is updated to use it, the search alias stay on the previous index ("nuxeo-0000").
-Once indexing is termintated the search alias is updated to point to the new index (nuxeo-0001).
-It is up to the adminitrator to clean old non used index (keep the 2 last created for instance)
+- `manageAlias=true`: Nuxeo will manages 2 aliases: one for searching using the name of the contrib (default to `nuxeo`), one for writing with a "-write" suffix (`nuxeo-write`).
+Both aliases will point to the same index (`nuxeo-0000`).
+When reindexing the repository a new index is created (`nuxeo-0001`) and the write alias is updated to use it.
+The search alias stays on the previous index (`nuxeo-0000`).
+Once indexing is terminated the search alias is updated to point to the new index (`nuxeo-0001`).
+It is up to the administrator to clean old non-used indexes (keep the 2 last created for instance)

-- writeAlias: When specified the write is done on this alias, nuxeo will not manage any aliases.
-The use case is for managing time based index for audit, one can create a new index every month the search alias can point to multiple indexes.
+- `writeAlias`: When specified the write is done on this alias, and nuxeo will not manage any aliases.
+The use case is for managing time-based index for audit: One can create a new index every month the search alias can point to multiple indexes.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-191902](https://jira.nuxeo.com/browse/NXP-191902).

 #### Amazon Elasticsearch Service is Supported {{since '9.3'}}

-Nuxeo Platform has been made compatible with using Amazon Elasticsearch Service to replace the Elasticsearch cluster in the default architecture.
+Nuxeo Platform has been made compatible with Amazon Elasticsearch Service to replace the Elasticsearch cluster in the default architecture.

-<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23134](https://jira.nuxeo.com/browse/NXP-23134)
+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-23134](https://jira.nuxeo.com/browse/NXP-23134).

 #### Elasticsearch PageProvider Limits Navigation to 10k Documents (Configurable) {{since '9.2'}}